MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/using-github-codespaces.md

 ---
 description: >-
-    This article describes the process for contributing quality improvements to the documentation. ms.date: 05/10/2023
+    This article describes the process for contributing to the documentation using GitHub Codespaces as an authoring environment. ms.date: 05/10/2023
 title: Contribute using GitHub Codespaces
 ---